JoshuaAckerly/studio/pr_body_utf8.md

 ## Testing & CI
 - Unit tests were added/updated for the URL generator and related services.
 - Integration tests (group: `integration`) were added at `tests/Integration/StorageIntegrationTest.php`.
-These run against MinIO in CI and validate presigned URL structure and CloudFront rewrite behavior.
+These validate presigned URL structure and CloudFront rewrite behavior when run against an S3-compatible server.
-- CI workflow: `.github/workflows/integration-storage.yml` starts a MinIO container, creates a test bucket (uses `mc` and also demonstrates `aws` CLI usage), then runs:
+- Note: MinIO is local-only and CI workflows no longer start MinIO automatically.
+To run MinIO-backed integration tests, run them locally with MinIO running or use a self-hosted runner that provides MinIO.
+The `integration-storage.yml` workflow contains reporting steps but will not start MinIO in CI.

 ```bash
 vendor/bin/phpunit --group integration